kmeaw/kingston-mlwg3-openwrt/README.md

 Original firmware has a `power_check` utility waiting to be reverse engineered.
 It accesses some GPIO pin to read out the battery status.

+SD/MMC does not work.
+Adding status = "okay"; to the corresponding section of the device tree and loading a kernel module breaks the network driver, possibly due to wrong pinctrl configuration.